mahdi65/roadDamageDetection2020/README.md

 # Road Crack Detection Challange 2020 - IEEE Bigdata Cup Challange
 -----
-This repository contain codes for paper "An Efficient and scalable deep learning approach for road damage detection"
+This repository contain codes for paper ["An Efficient And Scalable Deep Learning Approach for Road Damage Detection"](https://arxiv.org/abs/2011.09577)

 The solution is based on EfficientDet paper by Tan et al.